daynedavis/P2PGM/README.md

 * brew install node
 * npm install -g grunt-cli

-Then navigate to the project directory and run the following to install the npm packages:
+Then nnavigate to the project directory and run the following to install the npm packages:

 * npm install